codepath2019/daytime-lec/06-05-2019-lec/lecture-exercises.md

 - What is a type?
 - What is the difference between value and type if any?
 - What is an expression?
-    - An expression is any valid unit of code that resolves to a value.
 - What is an operator?
 - What is an operand?
 - What is the difference between a unary operator and a binary operator?